wrbl606/pr-agent/docs/docs/usage-guide/configuration_options.md

 1. Create a new project with both the name and key: PR_AGENT_SETTINGS.
 2. Inside the PR_AGENT_SETTINGS project, create a repository named pr-agent-settings.
-3. In this repository, add a .pr_agent.toml configuration file—structured similarly to the global configuration file described above.
+3. In this repository, add a `.pr_agent.toml` configuration file—structured similarly to the global configuration file described above.
+4. Optionally, you can add organizational-level [global best practices file](https://qodo-merge-docs.qodo.ai/usage-guide/configuration_options/#global-configuration-file).

 Repositories across your entire Bitbucket organization will inherit the configuration from this file.